SW-g16/sw/documentation/final-report.md

 Bill texts contain desirable but non-semantic information.
 Tools exist for constructing IRIs to popular graphs like dbpedia from natural lang sentences.
+This would help us to further enrich data

 # Appendix